imbm-dltheory/imbm-dltheory.github.io/open-day.md

 permalink: /open-day/
 ---

 The Open Day on Deep Learning includes lectures, tutorials, and seminars.
-The event is open to the public.
-Registration is necessary but it doesn't guarantee seats as the space is limited and access will be on a first come, first served basis.
+The event is open to the public, but registration is necessary.
 The event language is English.

 **Date**
 Monday, July 29, 2019